 To seal or expunge a criminal record requires court approval.

 The necessary documents are available from the Dade County Clerk's Office in the Richard E. Gerstein Justice Building Suite 9000.

 The defendant must obtain a certified copy of the final disposition; if you do not know your case number an additional research fee will be assessed.

 The defendant will also receive a complete package of instructions:

 - Including a fingerprint card which must be completed at a local law enforcement agency, and an application for a certificate of eligibility which must be completed by the State Attorney's Office (for expungements only) and mailed, along with a $75 fee to Florida Department of Law Enforcement.

 - The forms for this portion of the process can also be obtained from the Florida Department of Law Enforcement website.

 - The Florida Department of Law Enforcement will mail you the Certificate of Eligibility.

-- A filer may eFile a petition to seal or expunge via the portal for felony and misdemeanor cases.
+- A filer may eFile a petition to seal or expunge via the portal for felony, misdemeanor and juvenile delinquency cases.
 For all other case types or if the filer wishes, they can go to the Clerk's Office with the certificate and the completed Petition to Seal or Expunge from your package.
 The forms are located in this page, right column, under Criminal Forms.
 The defendant will be responsible for payment of the costs of copies and certification in addition to the $42.00 filing fee.
 The clerk will then file these documents with the court.

 - Attorneys must contact the Judicial Assistant for a court date.